-Students in CHS have excellent opportunities for involvement and leadership in our student organizations.
+Students in the College of Health Sciences have excellent opportunities for involvement and leadership in our student organizations.
 The connections you'll make to fellow students, faculty, and professionals are invaluable to your experience.
-Leadership, learning, networking, and service to the community… it's all here!
+Leadership, learning, networking, and service to the community… it’s all here!

 Biomedical Sciences Student Association (BMS-SA)